 The body is a 4 light “Governess” limousine, intended to provide more privacy than a 6 light configuration.
 While similar to the Duke of Gloucester’s touring limousine, it has no luggage accommodation and is the only body in that style built by the Sunbeam Works.

 She is a “first series” Twenty-Five with the right hand gear change.
-Such an expensive and exclusive carriage was bought in the hope of performing taxi/private hire duties for nearby Glamis Castle, seat of the Earl of Strathmore.
+Such an expensive and exclusive carriage was clearly bought in the hope of performing private hire duties for nearby Glamis Castle, seat of the Earl of Strathmore.
 Glamis Castle was the childhood home of Elizabeth Bowes-Lyon who in 1923 married the Duke of York, later to become George VI, and who was universally loved throughout the country as Queen Elizabeth, the Queen Mother of Elizabeth II, born 21st April 1926.
-It has not yet been possible to verify that both Elizabeths rode in HS 7263 on trips between the railway station at Glamis and the castle for summer holidays and at Christmas.
+Glamis Castle archives regrettably cannot confirm that both Elizabeths rode in HS7263 on trips between the railway station at Glamis and the castle for summer holidays and at Christmas.

 Between 1969 and 2011 she was owned by two local enthusiasts in Forfar.
-In 2011 she was re-commissioned by the second of these and in August 2011 she was sold privately to a dealer who auctioned her at Brightwells sale in November 2011, where she was bought by another dealer who sold her to Richard “Hamster” Hammond, presenter of “Top Gear”.
+In 2011 she was re-commissioned by the second of these and in August 2011 she was sold privately to a dealer who auctioned her at Brightwells sale in November 2011 with a recorded mileage of 51,353.
+She was bought by another dealer who sold her to Richard “Hamster” Hammond, presenter of “Top Gear”.
 Richard, who never bothered to register her in his name, found her surplus to requirements in September 2013 and had her sold on eBay.
 Mileage covered from 11/11 to 09/13 was approximately 450.

 Wheelbase: 11’4″ Engine: Pushrod ohv, six cyls, 3,317cc, 7 main bearings.